-In addition to the core principles all students will develop an in depth knowledge and understanding of specialist techniques, processes and material and components.
+In addition to the core principles, all students will develop an in depth knowledge and understanding of specialist techniques, processes, materials and components.
 If you choose to specialise in Graphics you will learn how to use images and text to communicate an idea or message and learn how a combination of drawing, modelling skills and ICT can be used to produce a graphic product for your NEA.
-Throughout the 1st year of the course students will develop skills which will enable them to creatively present and make quality products, gain an understanding of the graphic.
+Throughout the 1st year of the course students will develop skills which will enable them to creatively present and make quality products.
 In the autumn term students will be introduced to the NEA.